 - Fry the chicken in batches for 5-7 minutes each, turning occasionally.

-Toss the fried chicken with the sauce and serve over rice garnished with sliced green onions.
+Toss the fried chicken with the sauce and serve over rice.
+Top with sliced green onions to garnish, if desired.

 For the Sauce: